rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `fixInventoryAspects`

 Fixes a bug where some GUIs would render the wrong aspects when shifting over a slot.
 Also improves the performance of this overlay.

+## Fix Node Rendering Behind Transparent Blocks

+**Config option:** `fixNodeRendering`

+Fixes a bug where Nodes, Energized Nodes, Node Aspect Tags, and Node Drain Beams would render as though behind transparent blocks when they are in front of them.